 - Crispy fried shallots / bawang goreng

 Cooking with Instant Pot:

 - Place all the ingredients, except for salt and the garnish, in the insert of the instant pot.
 Give it a stir.
 Close the lid.
 Turn the steam release handle to seal.
 Press Pressure Cook and set on high pressure.
-Set the timer to 5 minutes.
+Set the timer to 3 minutes (updated).
+If you want a much firmer texture, 2 minutes will do.
 It will take about 5-10 minutes to pressurize and then the timer will start.
-When 5 minutes cooking time is done, carefully turn the valve to release pressure immediately.
+When the timer beeps, carefully turn the valve to release pressure immediately.
 Season with salt to your taste

 Cooking on stove top:

 - Bring chicken stock to a boil and then add in chicken pieces and the rest of the ingredients, except for macaroni, salt and the garnish.
 Bring it back to a boil and then lower the heat to let it gently simmer for about 15 minutes